 Safeguarding in Education

-The Government provides guidance for schools and colleges on Keeping Children Safe in Education.
-It should be read alongside statutory guidance Working Together to Safeguard Children, and departmental advice What to do if you are worried a child is being abused - Advice for Practitioners.
+The Government provides guidance for schools and colleges on Keeping Children Safe in Education 2019.
+It should be read alongside statutory guidance Working Together to Safeguard Children 2018, and departmental advice What to do if you are worried a child is being abused - Advice for Practitioners.

 Guidance for schools on maintaining and transferring pupil safeguarding/child protection records

-This guidance Maintaining and Transferring Pupil Records replaces the previous document ‘Managing Shared Information: Guidance for schools and education settings on Child Protection (CP) and Children in Need (CiN)/pupil file structures and managing file movement’.
+This guidance Maintaining and transferring pupil safeguarding/child protection Records replaces the previous document ‘Managing Shared Information: Guidance for schools and education settings on Child Protection (CP) and Children in Need (CiN)/pupil file structures and managing file movement’.
 The revised guidance sets out the legal framework and good practice guidance for the maintenance, retention and transfer of pupil child protection records between schools.
 Any copies of the previous guidance should be discarded.

 Children Missing from Education